Flu Shots: We have flu vaccinations for 6 months and older with and without thimerosol. Brands include Sanofi, GSK and Novartis.

 Varicella: Chickenpox (also called varicella) is a common childhood disease.
 Varicella, or chickenpox, is usually mild, but it can be serious, especially in young infants and adults.
 It causes a rash, itching, fever, and tiredness.
 It can lead to severe skin infection, scars, pneumonia, brain damage, or death.
 The chickenpox virus can be spread from person to person through the air, or by contact with fluid from chickenpox blisters.
 A person who has had chickenpox can get a painful rash called shingles years later.
 Before the varicella vaccine, about 11,000 people were hospitalized for chickenpox each year in the United States.
 Most people who get chickenpox vaccine will not get chickenpox.
 But if someone who has been vaccinated does get chickenpox, it is usually very mild.
 They will have fewer spots, are less likely to have a fever, and will recover faster.
 All international travelers should verify they have had a varicella vaccination to reduce the risk of contracting chickenpox.

-Copyright © 2018 Staying Healthy Medical Services - All Rights Reserved.
+Copyright © 2018 Staying Healthy Medical Services and Passport Health - All Rights Reserved.

 Powered by Arthur Dawson Web Development